 My dad has a leak detection system installed from Kinetico and it’s great —I highly recommend checking it out.

 Tip #14 – Is Water Quality Important When It Comes to Your Laundry Room?

 Over time, hard water can erode pipelines, even those connected to large appliances.
 Poor water quality in your washing machine can cause clogging and damage to the washer and its components, as well as rust marks and stains on your clothes.

 I recommend getting a water test done by water professionals and having them recommend the right system for your home!

 Tip #15 – Energy Saving Tips for Your Laundry Room

 Washers and dryers typically last a long time, but older models use more energy than today’s models.
 Choosing the right washer size and ensuring that the washer is energy efficient will help you save money on energy.

 Clothing washers that are Energy Star certified consume about 25% less energy and 33% less water than regular washers.
 According to the Natural Resources of Canada, an energy star-saving dryer will significantly reduce the amount of energy—up to 20% more than a standard dryer.

-Also, choosing a lower drying temperature can lower energy usage, and washers with a controllable spin cycle can extract more water from the clothes and reduce drying time.
+Also, choosing a lower drying temperature can lower energy usage.
+Washers with a controllable spin cycle can extract more water from the clothes and reduce drying time as well.
 And finally, most laundry items can be washed in warm and cold water, rather than hot, reducing the energy used.

 A small laundry room can still be functional by maximizing space and storage, using proper lighting and ventilation.
 Add your own personal touch through shelving, baskets, hampers, paint colour, wallpaper, and tiles to create a space that is uniquely you and that you can enjoy being in even when you feel laundry is a chore!